 Before acting, Sir Christopher Lee had a brief career in the British Secret Service, in which he studied several languages.
 One of these languages was Swedish.
 Off-set, he spoke Swedish with Britt Ekland and Maud Adams.
 His wife, Birgit Kroencke, was born in Sweden.

-In earlier versions of the script, the character of Nick Nack played by Hervé Villechaize was originally called Demi Tasse and Hai Fat had a business partner called Lo Fat, a character which was scrapped.
+In earlier versions of the script, the character of Nick Nack (Hervé Villechaize) was originally called "Demi Tasse", and Hai Fat had a business partner called "Lo Fat", a character which was scrapped.